.jpg)

 Tree Toppers

-But if you’re fully fleeced-up, make sure you snap a few shots with the official city trees in both Surrey and Vancouver.
-We especially enjoy the special switch-on events planned for both: the Surrey Tree Lighting Festival at the Civic Plaza is a two-day affair on November 23 and 24, while the Vancouver Christmas Tree Lighting party near the Vancouver Art Gallery runs on November 29—free hot chocolate included!
+Need more?
+Why not snap a few selfies with the official city trees in both Surrey and Vancouver.
+We especially enjoy the special switch-on events planned for both: the Surrey Tree Lighting Festival at the Civic Plaza is a two-day affair on November 22 and 23, while the Vancouver Christmas Tree Lighting party near the Vancouver Art Gallery runs on November 28—free hot chocolate included!

 For more information on festive events, attractions and shows in the city and beyond, visit the Vancouver Christmas Guide.
-Written by Lonely Planet travel writer John Lee, it’s the best online guide to the area’s 2024 holiday happenings.
-The site was co-created with Christmas Cat Max, who pens its gift reviews and often appears on its @VancouverChristmasGuide Instagram feed.
+Written by Lonely Planet travel writer John Lee, it’s the best online guide to the area’s 2025 holiday happenings.
+The site was co-created with Christmas Cat Max, who pens its gift reviews and often appears on its Instagram and Bluesky feeds.